Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-O02Z9u7DpPo.md

 ### Transcript

-> question from steam because i missed that well the game fee in the future had some cataclysms or breakdowns i don't know i don't think so but i don't know it would be cool though it would be cool um so yeah
+> question from steam because i missed that well the game fee in the future had some cataclysms or breakdowns i don't know i don't think so but i don't know it would be cool though it would be cool, so yeah